Okazaki, where the wind sweeps heavy down the plains...

 Su Mi Ma Sen. Su Mi Ma Sen. clickitty clack. clickitty clack.

 "Ode to Japan" <=== is my first day in Japan

 this document ===> "A Namba Walk in Osaka" is Day Two.

 Day Three: Su Mi Ma Sen

 Let's take a trip from Osaka to the Genbaku Dome.
-This was the hardest journey I ever loved.
+This was

 On day three of my Japan trip, I was awake at dawn... listening to the Shin Kan Sen train under our hotel window.
 Every ten minutes the bullet train went by, saying "Su Mi Ma Sen, Su Mi Ma Sen," to all those in earshot.
 I broke out my calligraphy pen and notepad, and jotted down some notes about the night before, touring the Shin Sai Bashi.
 I listened to music on my Sansa pod, nipped at the little bottle of Sake with the fox on the label.